AliMMA17/ToDOListApp_Django_TelegramBot/README.md

-instructions to run (in docker):
+instructions to run (in docker): create and Configure .env file in my_todo_bot for "BOT_TOKEN" and "API_URL" (because we used  gitignore)

-Configure .env file in my_todo_bot docker-compose up --build
+docker-compose up --build

 instructions to run without Docker: